To end homelessness by providing affordable, permanent, and supportive housing to individuals and families in New Mexico

-The Supportive Housing Coalition of New Mexico (formerly the Albuquerque Mental Health Housing Coalition, Inc.) was founded in 1996 in response to local service providers’ recognition of a community-wide gap in safe and affordable housing for homeless and near-homeless persons with behavioral health disorders.
-Founding agency members are: Albuquerque Health Care for the Homeless, St. Martin’s Hospitality Center, Transitional Living Services, and University of New Mexico Psychiatric Center.
-Supportive Housing Coalition of New Mexico (SHC-NM) later welcomed the New Mexico Veterans Administration Medical Systems of Albuquerque as a member.
+The Supportive Housing Coalition of New Mexico (SHC) was founded in 1996 in response to local service providers’ recognition of a community-wide gap in safe and affordable housing for homeless and near-homeless persons with behavioral health disorders.
+Founding agency members were: Albuquerque Health Care for the Homeless, St. Martin’s Hospitality Center (now Hopeworks), Transitional Living Services (now Therapeutic Living Services), and University of New Mexico Psychiatric Center.
+SHC later welcomed the New Mexico Veterans Administration Medical Systems of Albuquerque as a member.

 SHC’s mission is to end homelessness by providing affordable, permanent, and supportive housing to individuals and families in New Mexico.
 We believe affordable and supportive homes are the foundation to healthy families, vibrant neighborhoods and strong communities.

 Through new construction, property acquisition, rehabilitation, and the administration of tenant based rental assistance vouchers, SHC has grown to encompass 700 units of housing.
 The organization owns, manages, and/or provides supportive services for seven affordable multi-family properties consisting of 349 units that are utilized for affordable and permanent supportive housing in New Mexico.
-Through its Community Housing Program, SHC administers over 400 tenant-based rental assistance vouchers, using a Housing First model, for formerly homeless individuals with behavioral health issues, including substance abuse and severe mental illness, and for at-risk youth who are transitioning out of foster care.
-Additionally, one-time emergency grants for move-in assistance and eviction prevention are distributed to help low-income families and individuals avoid homelessness.
-Housing & Services Coordinators connect tenants with special needs to resources needed to ensure housing stability, increased income, and improved quality of life.
+Through its Community Housing Program, SHC administers over 350 tenant-based rental assistance vouchers, using a Housing First model, for formerly homeless individuals with behavioral health issues, including substance abuse and severe mental illness, and for individuals exiting incarceration.
+Housing & Services Coordinators connect participants with special needs to resources needed to ensure housing stability, increased income, and improved quality of life.